HL7/data-access-policies/input/pagecontent/residual.md

 - Bundle that [adds the extension](StructureDefinition-BundlePermission.html)
 - Example [SearchSet Bundle using the extension](Bundle-ex-SearchSet-withPermission.html)

+TODO: should this be added to FHIR core or to DS4P?

 ### Do Not Redisclose without explicit consent

 ```Gherkin